Infant Optics DXR-8 PRO Review

 Audio / Visual

 The Pro offers better sound than some of the competition but worse video than the competition and its non-Pro brother.
-Neither performance were impressive to testers compared to the competition.
+Neither performance was impressive to testers compared to the competition.

 The sound quality is decent overall, but the vocals are distorted and harder to decipher.
 You can understand the words, but they are tinny and hollow and not as true to real life as we expected.
 New sounds would cause the sound indicator light bar to activate, but it didn't cause the monitor to “wake up.”
 Despite having what Infant Optics calls their ANR noise reduction, the monitor always emits noise.
 The monitor is audible at all times if there are sounds in the room, and turning the monitor down just results in a lower sound that is hard to hear.
 The ANR feature did improve the quietness of the monitor during testing, however.
 We couldn't hear the white noise at volume 4 with the ANR on, but we had to have the volume down to 2 without ANR, and we could still hear the white noise.